140 Best Alien Race Names: Species & Civilization Ideas for Sci-Fi Stories

 Temporax

 Time-studying entities who research temporal mechanics and causality.
-Their work provides crucial insights into time travel and paradox prevention.
+Their work gives other species models for time travel and paradox prevention.

 Xenobio

-Researchers specialized in studying alien life forms and developing ways for different species to coexist peacefully and beneficially.
+Researchers specialized in alien life forms and ways for different species to coexist without constant conflict.

 Philosophe